 Family Files Wrongful Death Lawsuit Following Fatal Boat Crash Involving Alex Murdaugh

 Beaufort County, SC — The family of Mallory Beach, a 19-year-old who tragically died in a 2019 boat crash, has filed a wrongful death lawsuit against Alex Murdaugh, a now-disbarred South Carolina attorney, and others.
 The lawsuit alleges negligence leading to the fatal accident.
+If you or someone you love has faced a similar tragedy, consulting a wrongful death attorney can provide critical guidance and support during such a devastating time.
+Seeking experienced wrongful death legal representation can also help ensure that your family’s rights are protected while pursuing justice and accountability.

 On February 24, 2019, a boat owned by Alex Murdaugh and allegedly operated by his son, Paul Murdaugh, collided with a bridge in Beaufort County.
 The crash resulted in Mallory Beach being thrown overboard; her body was recovered a week later.
 Investigations revealed that Paul Murdaugh had a blood alcohol level over 0.28%—more than three times the legal limit.
 AP News